opinel98/final-project/Readme.md

 - Mongodb database, non relational db to store user and game data.
 - Bootstrap CSS framework and design
 - Bycrpt for password hashing increased security
-- Date-fns for data formatting
+- Date-fns for date formatting
 - Express-session for keeping user data across view
 - Socket IO for live chat communication

 ### Challenges
-+ The biggest challenge we faced, was setting up the session to pass around the logged in user information, this necesary for storing user specific data about the games.
++ The biggest challenge we faced, was setting up the session to pass around the logged in user information, this is necesary for storing user specific data about the games.
 + We first started by working on a localhost web app, and the trasntion between localhost and glitch gave us a lot of trouble specifically with socket io and the live chat.
-+

 ### Responsibilities
 Luckyly we were all together and thus we managed to meet regularly and work together in all the components.
 However, each member was the owner of the following features: